sarshaw/CAM/README.md

 To gain insights into the most common discussion topics related to CAM, we generated word cloud representations of the clean tweets.
 The word clouds highlighted frequent words such as "homeopathy," "natural," "acupuncture," "oil," and others that were commonly mentioned in the tweets.

 For our classification task, we worked with labeled data, splitting it into a 70% training set and a 30% testing set.
-We employed four common classifiers used in text analysis: Naïve Bayes, Logistic Regression, SVM, and Random Forest.
+We employed four common classifiers used in text analysis: NaÃ¯ve Bayes, Logistic Regression, SVM, and Random Forest.
 After training the models using the training data, we evaluated their performance on the test data.
 We used the count vector, word-level TF-IDF scores, character-level TF-IDF scores, and N-Gram representations of tweets as inputs, and the tweet labels as the predictive variable.
 Consequently, we built a total of 16 classification models.

 **LDA_visualization.ipynb**